Loading...

 How to consume english fried fish, prawn curry without glucose spikes

-Add a variety of non-starchy vegetables like broccoli, spinach, or bell peppers to your meal.
-These can help slow down the absorption of sugars.
+Incorporate vegetables like broccoli, spinach, or kale into your meal.
+These vegetables are high in fiber, which can help slow down the absorption of carbohydrates.

 Include Healthy Fats